 Lucky are those string players who have “spatula” type fingertips (with wide juicy pads).
 This helps enormously to make a good sound and a good vibrato.
-It would appear that this vaguely blurred, fuzzy limit to the pitch of the note, given by the soft edges and body of the finger pad, gives the vibrato (and even maybe the basic sound) a certain human quality that would be entirely lost if we were to stop the strings with a straight-edged hard object.
+It would appear that this vaguely blurred, fuzzy limit to the pitch of the note, given by the soft edges and succulent body of the finger pad, gives to our vibrato (and even maybe to our basic sound) a certain human quality that would be entirely lost if we were to hold the string down (stop) with a straight-edged hard object.

-For playing in extended position, the low elbow not only allows us to play on the pads, but also helps the fingers to open out (extend) because it allows the wrist to flex (the back side of the wrist joint raises up somewhat, making an angle of more than 180º).
-A high elbow, on the other hand, causes the wrist joint to collapse (the back of the wrist joint now makes an angle of less than 180º), which converts our hand posture into more of a “claw“.
+For playing in extended position, the low elbow not only allows us to play on the fingerpads but also helps the fingers to open out (extend) because it allows the wrist to flex (the top-side of the wrist joint angling up into the air and the fingertips now being well below the height of the wrist joint).
+A high elbow, on the other hand, causes the wrist joint to collapse, bending in the opposite direction.
+Now our fingertips are higher than the level of the wrist joint and our hand posture is converted into more of a “claw“.
 This “claw” hand-posture has the doubly negative effect of both placing the fingers more on their tips, and hindering their ability to extend away from each other.
 Therefore, our absolutely greatest need for a low elbow occurs when we are playing in extended position on the “A”-string.

 WHEN MIGHT WE WANT TO PLAY ON THE TIPS??

-Another situation in which we need to play on our fingertips is when we are also sounding the string above that which our Left Hand is playing on.
-In other words, when we are playing double stops, or broken double stops or simply doing a string crossing to a higher string with either an open string or a lower finger on the higher string.
-In these situations, unless we play on our fingertips, the fingers playing on the lower string will touch and thus disturb the sounding of the higher string.
+Another situation in which we need to play on our fingertips is when we are also sounding the string above that on which our lefthand is playing.
+In other words, when we are playing doublestops (or broken doublestops) or simply doing a string crossing to a higher string with either an open string or a lower finger on the higher string.
+In these situations, unless we play on our fingertips, the fingers playing on the lower string will touch (and thus disturb the sounding of) the higher string.
 This is most pronounced when the higher string is an open string, because the open string is significantly higher off the fingerboard than the stopped string, thus is more easily disturbed by the fingers stopping the lower string.

 If we can get that open string ringing uninterruptedly, without its vibration being interfered with by the fingers on the lower string, then these passages sound really magnificent.
-In fact, this is certainly how they are meant to sound.
+This is certainly how they are meant to sound.

 In some situations – normally where we don’t need vibrato or an especially good sound – we can stop the strings in some very unorthodox ways.
-For example, the use of the first finger in thumb position in the neck region, where the the string is stopped from the side rather than above, and the finger is in a completely curled position.
-The discomfort – and frequency – of this posture is is one of the reasons why we don’t use thumb position in the neck region much!
+For example, the use of the first finger in thumbposition in the neck region, where the string is stopped from the side rather than above, and the finger is in a completely curled position.
+The discomfort – and frequency – of this posture is one of the reasons why we don’t use thumbposition in the neck region much!